Welcome to the Directory - Chrystal O'Brien | Makeup Artist

 What is the most fatal mistake people make doing their makeup?

-If I think in terms of bridal makeup, it would be when brides go with trends that are different to how they would normally wear their makeup.
+If I think in terms of bridal makeup, it would be when brides go with trends that are different from how they would normally wear their makeup.

 What is your style, and do you have a favourite makeup look?